tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 6. Publicly disclose the new number of votes that every player received and their new score.
 7. Allow the current player to play

+[FIXME: Voting promises model: next round / versus a transaction generated by every vote]

 ## Miscellaneous security measures

 ### Python-related security measures

-As _final_ objects do not exist in Python, we make sure critical objects are not accessible by the players.
+As _final_ objects do not exist in Python, we have to make sure critical objects are not accessible by the players.

-For instance, the judging party object is not passed to the players. only pointers to its methods.
+For instance, the judging party object is not passed to the players, only pointers to its methods.
 Thus, players can still call methods of the judging party but cannot override any attribute of the judging party's instance, like resources balances, for instance.

 Another example is transactions objects.
 Transactions are instantiated by the player and passed to the judge.
-A player could try to change the transaction object between it is validated and applied, thus making the transaction applied without having been checked on the values it has when it is applied.
+A player could try to change the transaction object between it is validated and applied, thus making the transaction applied without having been checked on the attributes values it holds when it is applied.

 In order to mitigate this, we make a copy of the transaction passed by the player.
 The player thus do not have a pointer to the object we are going to use anymore.
 We can then validate and apply the transaction without risks of tampering.
 The same